AustinHadden/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    They provide persistence across domains.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    It hashes the password string.

 - [ ] What does bcrypt do to slow down attackers?

+    It adds a random string to the password hashes it and then repeats the process as many time as you tell it to.

 - [ ] What are the three parts of the JSON Web Token?

+    The header, payload, and verification signature.

 ## Minimum Viable Product